josemarciosb/josemarciosb/README.md

 - 🎓   Degree in Information Technology
 - 💻   Specialization in Web System Development
-- 💼   Workin as back-end developer
+- 💼   Working as back-end developer
 - 💡    Clean Code fan

 **You also can find me on..**